-If you are a fourth year medical student, March marks the beginning of the next chapter of your medical journey.
-You have been anxiously awaiting for the Match results.
+If you are a fourth-year medical student, March marks the beginning of the next chapter of your medical journey.
+You have been anxiously awaiting the Match results.
 Even if Match Day ended up not being what you expected and you did not match this cycle, keep your head up!
 There are plenty of options to consider.

 Take a breather!

-Medical students are ambitious, so failing to match naturally causes initial shock and disappointment.
+Medical students are ambitious, so not matching the first time around naturally causes initial shock and disappointment.
 If you fall within this category, remember that you are not alone.
-Data from the The National Residency Matching Program (NRMP) reveals that thousands of students do not match on their first cycle and either take a year off or go into the Supplemental Offer and Acceptance Program (SOAP).
-During the 2020 Match, 44,959 applicants applied to 37,256 positions, and with the substantial increase in medical schools across the US, more students will go unmatched.
+Data from the National Residency Matching Program (NRMP) reveals that thousands of students do not match on their first cycle and either take a year off or go into the Supplemental Offer and Acceptance Program (SOAP).
+During the 2020 Match, 44,959 applicants applied to 37,256 positions, and with the substantial increase in medical schools across the US, more students will naturally go unmatched.

 Diagnose the problem